shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Use **select** with buttons, links, menu items, and lists. **Select** applies to more devices, while **click** is more specific to a mouse.

-However, you can make an exception for **right-click** and **click-through demo**.

-## self-hosted model

-Use **self-hosted model** (lowercase) to refer to a language model that's hosted by a customer, rather than GitLab.

-The language model might be an LLM (large language model), but it might not be.

-## Self-Hosted Models

-Use title case for the **GitLab Duo Self-Hosted Models** feature.

-On first mention on a page, use **GitLab Duo Self-Hosted Models**.
-Thereafter, use **Self-Hosted Models** by itself.

-This phrase applies when specifically referring to the feature name only.
-If you're writing about [self-hosted models](#self-hosted-model), no need to use title case.

 ## self-managed